I’m concerned for my health. That’s why I read nutrition labels.

 Hot dogs while camping.
 Macaroni and cheese with hot dogs.
 Quintessential American childhood experiences are derived from the mystery meat.

-But the nutrition label of Hillshire Farm’s beef hot links is much less innocent than a child.
+But the nutrition label of Hillshire Farm’s beef hot links is much less innocent than camping.

 Two of my concerns after looking at the nutrition label are: